 The danger room, where military dwarves are stuck in a room with training spears used in an upright spear trap hooked to a repeater.
 The spears are unable to actually hurt the armored dwarves but quickly give massive boosts to blocking and dodging as well as lesser boosts to weapons and armor skills.

-A few materials, notably lignite and graphite, have an ignition point but no melting point.
-Thanks to this and a quirk in the way items in containers are tracked, if you put some in a bin and light it on fire, it never goes out.
+A few materials, notably bituminous coal, lignite, and graphite, have an ignition point but no heat-damage point.
+Thanks to this and a quirk in the way items in containers are tracked, if you put some in a bin and light it on fire, it will burn for over 9 months and cannot be extinguished.
 You can drain an entire ocean into a bin full of burning lignite.

 If pieces of wall/floor fall into liquid due to a cave in, liquid displacement is simulated by vertically teleporting the displaced liquid to the nearest empty space.
 Players have taken advantage of this to create the "magma piston": a hundred level (or more) high stone column carved out of the earth and made to fall into a pool of magma, causing the magma to teleport up a hundred levels.

 This, along with bugs like the ability to store an infinite amount of stone on one square if you mark it as a dump site, is such a savings in time, energy, and not-killing-your-frame-rate that some players don't even consider it an exploit.